Suburbs of Canberra

 The suburbs of the Australian Capital Territory are organised into a hierarchy of districts, town centres, group centres, local suburbs and other industrial areas and villages.
-While these divisions have no formal role in the governance or administration of the city, they formed a basis for the planning and development of the city and are significant to the city's commercial and social activities.
+While these divisions have no formal role in the governance or administration of the city, they have formed a basis for the planning and development of the city and are significant to the city's commercial and social activities.